TomPeerdeman/AndroidHangmanDeluxe/doc/design_document.md

 #### Activities
 MainActivity.java - the activity that shows and handles the game itself.<br />
 SettingsActivity.java - the activity that shows all the settings and edit's the underlying structure so that the MainActivity can use them.<br />
-HighScoreActivity.java - shows the highscore (10 games that have been won sorted by time to game completion DESC).
+HighScoreActivity.java - shows the highscore (10 games that have been won sorted by time to game completion ASC).
 Has 3 subcategories (tabs), overall, normal and evil.
 The overall tab shows the best 10 games, wich can be either normal or evil games.
 The normal tab shows the best 10 normal games.
 Etc.<br />

 User interface
 ===